 Laurence Marquis is a Marie Sklodowska-Curie doctoral fellow with the LUISS University, in Rome, and the Université Laval, in Québec.
-Her research focuses on free trade agreements, and the impact and implementation of the EU investment policy by European institutions, in the European union as well as on the complex regime of international free-trade agreements.
+Her research focuses on free trade agreements, and the impact and implementation of the EU investment policy, in the European union as well as on the complex regime of international free-trade agreements.

-She has lectured in international arbitration with the Université the Sherbrooke, and was Editor in chief by interim for the Quebec Journal of International Law at the Université du Québec à Montréal.
+She has lectured in international arbitration with the Université de Sherbrooke, and was Editor in chief by interim for the Quebec Journal of International Law at the Université du Québec à Montréal.

 Laurence Marquis, “The EU Investment Policy Since the Lisbon Treaty: A Decade’s Evolution from Conservative to Innovative?”, Routledge, in The Supranational at Stake?
 The EU’s External Competences caught between Complexity and Fragmentation, Eds.
 Pr Anne Weyembergh & Pr.
-Mario Telo (to be published)
+Mario Telo, May 2020

-Laurence Marquis, “L’Accord de partenariat stratégique Canada-Union européenne: Jumeau politique méconnu de l’Accord économique et commercial global”, RQDI Hors Série, 60 ans de l’Union européenne (to be published)
+Laurence Marquis, “L’Accord de partenariat stratégique Canada-Union européenne: Jumeau politique méconnu de l’Accord économique et commercial global”, RQDI Hors Série, 60 ans de l’Union européenne, 2019

 Laurence Marquis, Jan Heiner Nedden, “Use of Technology by a Major International Arbitration Organization”, International Commercial Arbitration Practice: 21st Century, 2011